Military occupation

-Military occupation, also known as belligerent occupation or simply occupation, is the effective military control by a ruling power over a territory that is outside of that power's sovereign territory.
-The territory is then known as the occupied territory and the ruling power the occupant.
-Occupation is distinguished from annexation and colonialism by its intended temporary duration.
-While an occupant may set up a formal military government in the occupied territory to facilitate its administration, it is not a necessary precondition for occupation.
+Military occupation, also called belligerent occupation or simply occupation, is temporary hostile control exerted by a ruling power's military apparatus over a sovereign territory that is outside of the legal boundaries of that ruling power's own sovereign territory.
+The controlled territory is called occupied territory, and the ruling power is called the occupant.
+Occupation's intended temporary nature distinguishes it from annexation and colonialism.
+The occupant often establishes military rule to facilitate administration of the occupied territory, though this is not a necessary characteristic of occupation.

-The rules of occupation are delineated in various international agreements, primarily the Hague Convention of 1907, the Geneva Conventions of 1949, as well as established state practice.
-The relevant international conventions, the International Committee of the Red Cross (ICRC) Commentaries, and other treaties by military scholars provide guidelines on such topics as rights and duties of the occupying power, protection of civilians, treatment of prisoners of war, coordination of relief efforts, issuance of travel documents, property rights of the populace, handling of cultural and art objects, management of refugees, and other concerns which are very important both before and after the cessation of hostilities.
-A country that establishes an occupation and violates internationally agreed upon norms runs the risk of censure, criticism, or condemnation.
-In the current era, the practices of occupations have largely become a part of customary international law, and form a part of the laws of war.
+The rules of occupation are delineated in various international agreements—primarily the Hague Convention of 1907, the Geneva Conventions, and also by long-established state practice.
+The relevant international conventions, the International Committee of the Red Cross, and various treaties by military scholars provide guidelines on topics concerning the rights and duties of the occupying power, the protection of civilians, the treatment of prisoners of war, the coordination of relief efforts, the issuance of travel documents, the property rights of the populace, the handling of cultural and art objects, the management of refugees, and other concerns that are highest in importance both before and after the cessation of hostilities during an armed conflict.
+A country that engages in a military occupation and violates internationally agreed-upon norms runs the risk of censure, criticism, or condemnation.
+In the contemporary era, the laws of occupation have largely become a part of customary international law, and form a part of the law of war.

+Since World War II and the establishment of the United Nations, it has been common practice in international law for occupied territory to continue to be widely recognized as occupied in cases where the occupant attempts to alter—with or without support or recognition from other powers—the expected temporary duration of the territory's established power structure, namely by making it permanent through annexation (formal or otherwise) and refusing to recognize itself as an occupant.
+Additionally, the question of whether a territory is occupied or not becomes especially controversial if two or more powers disagree with each other on that territory's status; such disputes often serve as the basis for armed conflicts in and of themselves.